kuzzleio/documentation/src/sdk-reference/cpp/1/document/mGet/index.md

 # mGet

-Given `document ids`, retrieves the corresponding documents from the database.

-Only documents in the persistent data storage layer can be retrieved.
+Gets multiple documents.

-Returns a [partial error]({{ site_base_path }}api-documentation/errors/#partialerror) (with status 206) if one or more document can not be retrieved.
+Throws a partial error (error code 206) if one or more document can not be retrieved.

 ## Arguments